watchlightstudio/WatchlightStudio-Hugo/content/projects-and-tools/echo/echo-menu.md

 <summary>App Control</summary>

 ### App Control
+- #### Setup wizard
+	- Reset all settings and perform first-time setups again.
 - #### License
 	- Add or update the Echo app license.
 The app is free to use without a license, but please do not proliferate or share.
 If you find value in Echo, please consider supporting the developer.
 	- If the app license is absent or invalid, the user will be notified with occasional reminders about activation and total usage.